AdobeDocs/experience-manager-65.en/help/sites-developing/spa-getting-started-angular.md

 It is regularly necessary for components within a single-page application to share information.
 There are several recommended ways of doing this, listed as follows in increasing order of complexity.

-* **Option 1:** Centralize the logic and broadcast to the necessary components for example by using a util class as a pure object-oriented solution.
+* **Option 1:** Centralize the logic and broadcast to the necessary components for example, by using a util class as a pure object-oriented solution.
 * **Option 2:** Share component states by using a state library such as NgRx.
 * **Option 3:** Leverage the object hierarchy by customizing and extending the container component.